WGS.226 Science, Gender and Social Inequality in the Developing World

-Examines the influence of social and cultural determinants (colonialism, nationalism, caste, class, and gender) on modern science and technology in British colonial and postcolonial India.
+Examines the influence of social and cultural determinants (colonialism, nationalism, class, and gender) on modern science and technology.
 Discusses the relationship of scientific progress to colonial expansions and nationalist aspirations.
-Explores the nature of scientific institutions within a social, cultural, and political contexts, and how science and technology have impacted Indian society.
+Explores the nature of scientific institutions within a social, cultural, and political context, and how science and technology have impacted developing societies

 This class has no prerequisites.

 WGS.226 will be offered this semester (Fall 2017).
 It is instructed by A. Sur.

 Lecture occurs 9:30 AM to 11:00 AM on Tuesdays and Thursdays in 1-134.

 This class counts for a total of 12 credits.
 This class counts as a HASS H.

 You can find more information at the http://www.google.com/search?&q=MIT+%2B+WGS.226&btnG=Google+Search&inurl=https site or on the WGS.226 Stellar site.